home-assistant/addons/letsencrypt/DOCS.md

   elliptic_curve: 'secp384r1'
   ```

   When the `elliptic_curve` parameter is not set, ECDSA keys will be generated using the Certbot default.
-This option must be used with `key_type` set to `"ecdsa"`.
+This option must be used with `key_type` set to `'ecdsa'`.

 </details>